 Be Intentional About Connecting

-build a lasting relationship, continue to be curious, family and relationship psychotherapist Dr. Fran Walfish, tells Bustle.
+If you and your partner have been together for a while, you're probably not as intentional about getting to know each other as you were in the beginning.
+But even though you know your partner's middle name and the name of their childhood pet, you don't know everything about them.
+To build a lasting relationship, continue to be curious, family and relationship psychotherapist Dr. Fran Walfish, tells Bustle.
 "Ask the other person questions that require more than a one-word answer," she says.
 "In other words, don't simply ask, 'How are you?
 You will likely get a quick response of, 'Fine.'"
 Instead, ask more thought-provoking questions about their anxieties, dreams, and challenges.

 Everyone tells white lies every once in a while.
 If your partner asks whether you love their new haircut, for example, you might tell them that it looks great even if you preferred it how it was before.
 But being honest about important things is key to building a lasting love.
 "Sometimes the truth is uncomfortable, especially if you know your partner may get angry hearing it," Walfish says.
 "Be brave!
 Honesty in a relationship is extremely important because it is the fundamental thing that makes a person feel safe."
 Even if you feel uncomfortable about telling your partner that you got lunch with an ex partner or you feel hurt by something their parent said, do it.
 It will give you both the opportunity to talk through it and emerge closer than ever.